This column by John Fund was published July 22, 2014 on The National Review website.

 Leaving aside the fact that clear majorities of both African Americans and Hispanics support voter integrity measures such as showing voter ID at the polls, Obama is using incendiary rhetoric in an area where reasonable people can disagree.

 The American Civil Rights Union, a conservative group that has filed suit in favor of voter-integrity measures, has had enough of such tactics.
 Its leaders include former Attorney General Ed Meese and former Ohio Secretary of State Ken Blackwell.
 The ACRU has just published a booklet on the real history of Jim Crow.
-Available for free at thetruthaboutjimcrow.org, it sets the record straight on a hidden racial past that many Democrats would rather see swept under the carpet.
+It sets the record straight on a hidden racial past that many Democrats would rather see swept under the carpet.
 While Richard Nixon’s “Southern Strategy” is constantly referenced in the media as a tool to attract white voters, less well remembered are Woodrow Wilson’s segregation of the entire Federal civil service; FDR’s appointment of a member of the KKK to the Supreme Court; John F. Kennedy’s apathy towards civil-rights legislation; and the rise of Robert Byrd, a former member of the KKK, to the post of Democratic leader in the Senate in the 1980s.

 Is it fair to remind people of the awful historical antecedents that can lurk within a political party?
 The study quotes author Bruce Bartlett as asking “If the Republican party is to bear responsibility for Joe McCarthy through all time, why doesn’t the Democratic party have to bear responsibility for a century of racist leaders?”